mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

 ## Guide for Writing E2E Testing

+### Where should the new test go?

+Inside `e2e/cypress/integration` is where all of the tests live.
+Cypress is configured to look for and run tests that match the pattern of `*_spec.js`, so if you are creating a new test make sure to name it something like `my_new_test_spec.js` to ensure that it gets picked up.

+Inside of the `integration` directory, there are additional directories that break up the tests roughly by functional areas.
+If you see something that looks like it describes the functional area of your test, it should probably live inside that directory.
+From there, look to see if there is already a `*_spec.js` file that may be similar to what you are testing, it can be very likely that you can add additional tests to a pre-existing file.

+### Writing Specs

 1. The [recommended practice](https://docs.cypress.io/guides/references/best-practices.html#Selecting-Elements) of Cypress is to use `data-*` attribute to provide context to selectors, but we prefer to use element ID instead.
    - If element ID is not present in the webapp, you may add it in `camelCase` form with human readable name (e.g. `<div id='sidebarTitle'>`).
 Watch out for potential breaking changes in the snapshot of the unit testing.
 Run `make test` to see if all are passing, and run `npm run updatesnapshot` or `npm run test -- -u` if necessary to update snapshot testing.
 2. Add commands or shortcuts to `/e2e/cypress/support/commands.js` (e.g. `toAccountSettingsModal`) that makes it easier to access a page, section, modal and etc. by simply using it as `cy.toAccountSettingsModal('user-1')`.